 Below example illustrates the child() function in p5.js:

 - CSS | :first-child Selector

 - How to use a not:first-child selector in CSS?

 - Last-child and last-of-type selector in SASS

-- How to select all children of an element except the last child using CSS?
+- How to get specific number of child elements using CSS?

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please Improve this article if you find anything incorrect by clicking on the "Improve Article" button below.